 LRNZ Long Call Strategy

-LRNZ (TrueShares Technology, AI and Deep Learning ETF), in the Financial Services sector, (Asset Management industry), listed on AMEX.
+LRNZ (TrueShares Technology, AI and Deep Learning ETF), in the Financial Services sector, (Asset Management industry), listed on CBOE.

-Under normal circumstances, at least 80% of its net assets (plus any borrowings made for investment purposes) in the common stock of technology, artificial intelligence and deep learning companies.
-It may also invest in small and medium capitalized companies, as the Adviser believes these relatively smaller companies may provide above average capital appreciation and dividend yield.
-The fund is non-diversified.
+This ETF typically dedicates at least 80% of its net assets—including any funds borrowed for investment purposes—to the common stock of companies operating in the technology, artificial intelligence, and deep learning sectors.
+The fund also retains the flexibility to invest in small and mid-capitalization companies, a strategy the Adviser believes may lead to enhanced capital appreciation and dividend yield from these comparatively smaller firms.
+It is important to note that this fund is structured as non-diversified.

-A beta of 1.44 indicates LRNZ has historically moved more than the broader market, amplifying both the directional payoff and the realized volatility relative to an index-equivalent position.
+A beta of 1.79 indicates LRNZ has historically moved more than the broader market, amplifying both the directional payoff and the realized volatility relative to an index-equivalent position.
+LRNZ pays a dividend, which adjusts put-call parity and shifts the ex-dividend pricing across the listed chain.

 What is a long call on LRNZ?